Traceur759/RPMdiff/README.md

 # RPMdiff
-A web service based on flask that is upposed to compare two RPM packages.
+A web service based on flask that is supposed to compare two RPM packages.
 Work in progress.